beansai/beans-tutorials/dynamic-routes-optimization/basic-routing-optimization/README.md

 }
 ```

-**Note**: Your list_assignee_id should be differ.
+**Note**: Your list_assignee_id will be different.

 ## Run stateless DRO

-**The Simple Scenario consists of**
+**The Simple Scenario consists of:**

 - 1 vehicle/driver

-- 14 stops from the Route `b13dfeea-d3f0-4054-91f3-aafeea458b8e` above
+- 14 stops from the above Route `b13dfeea-d3f0-4054-91f3-aafeea458b8e`
-- Driver has capacity up to 50 (thus, up to 50 stops)
+- Driver has a capacity of up to 50 (thus, up to 50 stops)
 - Driver has up to 8 hours of shift time
 - Driver shift start time is 07:00
 - Each stop will take 60 seconds
 - Each dropoff/pickup will take 60 seconds

-The respective configurations for the above is at [assets/stateless-dro-request](assets/stateless-dro-request.json)  where the partial configuration bit is
+The respective configurations for the above scenario is at [assets/stateless-dro-request](assets/stateless-dro-request.json).
+The partial configuration bit is:

 ```json
     "default_capacity": 0,